viamrobotics/docs/docs/tutorials/projects/modernize-retro-robot.md

 You will control both eyes at once, so use a 3-terminal quick connect to connect both eyes positive wires and a third long breadboard wire.
 Repeat the same with another 3-terminal quick connect for the negative wires.

-Now, run the long breadboard wires to through the robot neck, torso, and into the base.
+Now, run the long breadboard wires through the robot neck, torso, and into the base.

 With the robot powered off: